How do we meet you for the first time?

 It starts with deep analysis and understanding of your current investment accounts and potential income tax impact as the account sits today.
 Next we take our understanding of your financial planning objectives and how we can achieve your most important commitments.

-Often times, for larger portfolio it may take patience to transition into a portfolio that together we feel is a better fit for you financial plan in order minimize any negative income tax impact.
+Often times, for larger portfolios it may take patience to transition into a portfolio that together we feel is a better fit for you financial plan in order minimize any negative income tax impact.

 As a result, we often include portions of your current investments into our investment plan and also incorporate your investment ideas into your plan going forward.